Dylan-George-Field/Dylan-George-Field.github.io/_posts/2019-11-21-usa-tour-complete-2018.md

 I travelled 35,000km over 89-days to see as much of North America as I could.
 Most of my nights were spent camping, 10 nights in cheap hotels and a few with friends.
 The USA is a naturally diverse place.
 The people are incredible and I enjoyed every minute of it.

+I organised the DR650 through 'the famous' James Tucker.
+He knows the DMV and he purchased and registered the bike under my name.
+You only need a passport number to register a vehicle in California.
+He organised insurance and did mechanical modifications to the bike.
+I simply flew to Los Angeles, got to his house and away I went.

+I got an unlimited AT&T sim card (works in Canada) and Google Maps my way around.
+I used https://freecampsites.net/ to find places to stay for free for 70 of the 90-days.

+I sold my the motorbike privately in Los Angeles.